 - Public Park

-See the Snohomish County Code Title 12 and the Parks and Recreation Boating Regulations for more information.
+See the Snohomish County Code Title 12 and the Parks and Recreation Boating Regulations for more information on boating regulations and rules.

 Fishing InformationThe Washington Department of Fish and Wildlife (WDFW) maintains informational pages for each lake in Washington that include: fish stocking schedules, fishing prospect calendars, and boat launch information.